Chief Pharmaceutical Officer’s Clinical Fellow

 I recently participated in a virtual NHS careers chat with year 12/13 students from Haggerston School in Hackney where half of the session was delivered by me and the other half by a dietician.

 I delivered a short presentation explaining the three different roles within a pharmacy team: pharmacists, pharmacy technicians and pharmacy support staff.
 I then went on to do some myth busting followed by my personal journey and a Q&A session with the students – it was great to see their interaction and engagement!

 How did you prepare for the activity?

-I prepared firstly by reflecting on my career to date and the journey I have taken to becoming a pharmacist.
-I put myself back into the shoes of when I was deciding about career choices to understand what information would have been useful for me.
+I put myself back into the shoes of when I was deciding my career choices and considered what information would have been useful for me.
 As visual aids can help retain information, I decided to make a fun PowerPoint that would be engaging and exciting for the students.

 What was the best part about the activity for you?

-The best part about the activity was seeing the students engage and be interactive.
+The best part was seeing the students engage and be interactive.
 The questions they asked showed that they had been listening and it was wonderful that they were interested in pharmacy.

 I think I made a real difference as I was able to highlight three different roles within pharmacy, each with a different entry route such as going to university or taking part in on-the-job training.
 I think this helped to show the different opportunities within pharmacy depending on their preferences.

 A huge thank you to Amita for sharing her experience of being an Inspiring the Future volunteer!